FlowFuse/website/src/blog/2024/11/bridging-modbus-to-mqtt.md

 Once you’ve configured the MQTT nodes for all your metrics and deployed the flow, check the status at the bottom of each MQTT node.
 If it shows "connected," your Node-RED flow is successfully connected to the broker and publishes data to the MQTT broker.
 From here, you can integrate the data with cloud-based analytics platforms.
 Build IoT dashboards with [FlowFuse Dashboard](https://dashboard.flowfuse.com/), or other systems to enable real-time monitoring, predictive maintenance, and automated decision-making.
 This setup effectively bridges the gap between legacy Modbus devices and modern IoT infrastructure, empowering smarter, more efficient industrial operations.

-To monitor the data being sent to the cloud, you can use MQTT client monitoring software, such as MQTT Explorer, or similar tools.
+To monitor the data being sent to the Broker, you can use MQTT client monitoring software, such as MQTT Explorer, or similar tools.

 ![Image showing the MQTT Explorer interface monitoring an MQTT broker](./images/mqtt-client-explorer.png){data-zoomable}
 _Image showing the MQTT Explorer interface monitoring an MQTT broker_